patonlab/DBSTEP/README.md

 * `--noH` - exclude hydrogen atoms from steric measurements
 * `--addmetals` - add metals to steric measurements (traditionally metal centers are removed from steric measurements)

-### 2-D Graph contribution features
+### 2-D Graph contribution features (Requires RDKit and Pandas packages to be installed):
 * Compute graph-based steric contributions in layers spanning outward from a reference functional group with the following input options:
     * `--2d` - Toggle 2D measurements on
     * `--fg` - Specify an atom or functional group to use as a reference as a SMILES string
     * `--maxpath` - The number of layers to measure.
 A connectivity matrix is used to compute the shortest path to each atom from the reference functional group.